"At 50 kilometers up, Venus is remarkably Earth-like, excluding the need for any serious terraforming projects."

 "Certainly Venus is a prime example of a greenhouse effect planet—maybe it's the future of the Earth, but the far, far future of the Earth," said Landis.
 Regardless, "we learn about our planet by learning about other planets, and we learn to live on our planet by living on other planets."

 The exploration of Venus began in earnest in 1961 when the Soviet Union launched Tyazhely Sputnik (otherwise known as Venera 1VA No. 1), a mission to send a fly-by probe to Venus.
-The rocket exploded before it even left Earth’s atmosphere.
-In 1962, NASA’s Mariner 2 revealed that heat radiation detected by telescopes was coming not from the planet’s atmosphere but from its hot surface.
+The rocket exploded before it even left Earth's atmosphere.
+In 1962, NASA's Mariner 2 revealed that heat radiation detected by telescopes was coming not from the planet's atmosphere but from its hot surface.
+"It was very disappointing to many people," one of the discoverers recalled, "[they] were reluctant to give up the idea of a sister planet and perhaps even the possibility of life."

 In 1966, after several more failed attempts to get its program off the ground (or somewhere near Venus) the Soviets finally succeeded in putting the first man-made object on another planet, when Venera 3 crash landed on Venus.
 On December 15, 1970, Venera 7 touched down on the planet's surface relatively intact and became the first probe to transmit data from the Venusian surface.
 Given the extreme environment, it didn't last very long.